discordexperimenthub/deh-bot/resources/terms-of-service.md

 ## 7. Modifications to the Terms

 7.1.
 We reserve the right to modify or update these Terms at any time.
-Any changes will be effective immediately upon posting the updated Terms on our website.
+Any changes will be effective immediately upon posting the updated Terms on our [Discord server](https://discord.gg/experiments).
 Users are responsible for regularly reviewing these Terms for updates.

 ## 8. Conclusion